Ormož: Church

 The parish church in the town is dedicated to Saint James.
 It was first mentioned in written sources dated to 1271.
 It was rebuilt on a number of occasions in the 16th, 17th, and 18th centuries.
 It contains frescos from the 14th and 17th centuries.

 Geography

-Lake Ormož, a reservoir on the Drava River, is located just outside the town.
-Next to the reservoir, there is a nature reserve, the Ormož Lagoons, consisting of six former retention basins that served the now-defunct sugar refinery in Ormož.
-After the closure of the sugar refinery, the six retention basins transformed into a marsh and became an important habitat for birds, including some endangered species of migratory birds.
+Just outside Ormož to the southeast and named after the town is Lake Ormož, a reservoir on the Drava River.
+The Ormož Lagoons, a nature reserve, are located next to the reservoir.
+The Ormož Lagoons consist of six former retention basins that originally served a sugar refinery in Ormož and were transformed into a marsh after the sugar refinery ceased operations.
+The area around Lake Ormož and the Ormož Lagoons is an important habitat for birds, including some endangered species of migratory birds.
 The landscape north of Ormož is hilly, with many forests and vineyards.
 The Lešnica River empties into the Drava just west of Ormož, and Pavlovci Creek (Pavlovski potok) flows to the east of the town.